Our Simple Homeschool Schedule | Mon – Thur Hour by Hour

 We have decided to do school four days a week.
 Why?
 Because why not!
 Friday will be our activity, field trip, or catch-up day depending on if we don’t finish other projects throughout the week.
 Who doesn’t love the idea of a three day weekend?

-Now, I’m still counting Friday as a school day and part of those 180 days.
+I’m still counting Friday as a school day and part of those 180 days.
 Why?
 Because if we do a “field trip”, it counts.
 If we bake cookies and they kids help measure out the ingredients, that’s math and home ec, and it counts.
 If we go on a nature walk and call out the names of the kinds of trees, that’s nature and science, and that’s also school.
 School is so much more than bookwork.
 How cool is that?
-I geek out on how much we can consider school.
-Anyhow, I digress . . .
+It’s so nice to have Friday as a buffer and no one complains about a three day weekend in our house.

 Daily schedule

-Because I know how I work best, I get up quite a bit before the kids do.
+Because I know how I work best as a homeschooling mom, I get up quite a bit before the kids do.
 Thankfully they sleep until about 7 each day.
-Getting up early, working out, doing some work around the house, and having my morning quiet time with the bible and drinking coffee in peace is important to my overall attitude for the day.
+I enjoy getting up early, working out, doing some chores around the house.
+Having my morning quiet time with the bible and drinking coffee in peace.
+It’s an important thing to my overall attitude for the day.

-Our typical Monday – Thursday schedule will go as follows:
+Our typical Monday – Thursday general schedule will go as follows:

 • 8:00 – House chores, breakfast for kids